web

 Hi @bolandre92 ,

-Please consider take a try with the above solution I provided, then check if the issue is solved.
-Based on the needs that you mentioned, I think the following video would help in your scenario:
+Please consider take a try with above solution, check if the issue is solved.

 Best regards,